troycomi/snakemake-training/2_containers/README.md

 That way when an updated version of software comes out, I can decide if I want to update or keep the same version throughout my analysis.

-To convert the pull command to a singularity url, prepend `docker://` to the container name.
+To convert the pull command from docker hub to a singularity url, add `docker://` to the front of container name.
 So
 ```shell
 docker pull biocontainers/samtools:v1.3_cv3
 # becomes